brendangeck/semantic-release-kaniko/docs/configuration.md

 ### dockerfile

 This flag specifies the path to the dockerfile to be built.
-The default value is "Dockerfile".

 **.releaserc:**